-Max Hole at the Bristol Proms 2014
+Max Hole confirms third Bristol Proms for 2015

 The Bristol Proms will return to the Bristol Old Vic for a third year running in 2015, Universal boss Max Hole has confirmed.